Broadway Gondolier: Plot

 Richard "Dick" Purcell (Dick Powell), a taxi driver, aspires to achieve his dream of becoming a singer.
 After a couple of theatre critics discover him while riding in his cab, one of them recommends him to a radio producer (Grant Mitchell).
 The producer's secretary, Alice Hughes (Joan Blondell), hears him sing and falls in love with him.
-She sets up an audition for Dick to sing for the sponsor, Mrs. Flaggenheim (Louise Fazenda).
+She sets up an audition for Dick to sing for the sponsor, Mrs. Flagenheim (Louise Fazenda).
 He's late for his audition and blows his big chance.

-Convinced she must go to Italy to find a good enough singer, with enough "romance" to represent her fine cheese products, Mrs. Flaggenheim takes Alice with her to find one in Venice.
+Convinced she must go to Italy to find a good enough singer, with enough "romance" to represent her fine cheese products, Mrs. Flagenheim takes Alice with her to find one in Venice.
 Dick watches as Alice boards the ship and manages to get on board and work for his passage to Italy.
 When in Venice, he looks up his friend and mentor from New York City, professor de Vinci (Adolphe Menjou), who had gone ahead to use his old connections to help Dick's singing career.
 They manage to score a couple of jobs as gondoliers for an upcoming event.